IT

 Why this CV works

-• To create an outstanding IT analyst CV that will pass the ATS and encourage the recruiter to read your IT cover letter, demonstrate that you have what it takes to excel in the field as a top priority.
-For example, describe how you managed a Python-driven data analysis pipeline that reduced data processing costs by £12,000.
+- For a standout IT analyst CV that will beat the ATS and prompt the recruiter to read your IT cover letter, demonstrate that you have what it takes to excel in the field on the front line.
+For example, describe how you oversaw a Python-driven data analysis pipeline that reduced data processing costs by £12,000.

 Why this CV works